aspose-slides/Aspose.Slides-Products/slides/en/benefits/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Work with ODP Tables and Charts" %}}

-Another advantage of Aspose.Slides is that it can work with the ODP format, which is an open standard for presentations supported by many applications, such as LibreOffice, OpenOffice, and Google Slides.
-Aspose.Slides can create, manipulate, and convert ODP files with full support for tables and charts.
-Tables and charts are important elements for presenting data and information in a clear and concise way.
-You can create and edit tables and charts in ODP files using various options, such as styles, colors, layouts, and data sources.
+Aspose.Slides can work with the ODP format, an open standard for presentations supported by applications such as LibreOffice, OpenOffice, and Google Slides.
+It can create, manipulate, and convert ODP files, including presentations containing tables and charts.
+You can create and edit these elements using options such as styles, colors, layouts, and data sources.

-Many other products do not support tables and charts in ODP files.
-This means that if you try to work with an ODP file that contains tables or charts, the output will not preserve the original appearance and functionality.
-The tables and charts will be either missing or distorted, losing their data and meaning.

 {{% /blocks/products/pf/feature-page-section %}}